Current as of August 2020 | Download print version (in PDF)

 For SEC-registration purposes, “foundation” means a non-stock, non-profit corporation established for the purpose of extending grants or endowments to support its goals, or raising funds to accomplish charitable, religious, educational, athletic, cultural, literary, scientific, social welfare, or other similar objectives (SEC Memorandum Circular No. 8, series of 2006).

-An SEC-registered foundation is required to file annually with the Commission the following documents:
+An SEC-registered non-stock corporation or foundation is required to file annually with the Commission the following documents:

 - General Information Sheet;

 - Audited Financial Statements, supported by specific fund schedules and with sworn statements by the NPO’s President and Treasurer (Revised Securities Regulation Code Rule 68, Part I, Section 5A and Annex 68-C)

 Within six months of registration, all SEC-registered NPOs must disclose information to the SEC about their operations that will be used by the SEC for risk assessment and monitoring to protect registered NPOs from money laundering and terrorist financing abuse.
 Furthermore, NPOs must develop formal governance systems and adopt best practices aimed at managing operational risks(SEC Memorandum Circular No. 25 series of 2019).